 Standing before a crowd of 600 people to deliver these remarks was one of the hardest things I’ve ever done.
 The first part was written at 30,000 feet above the North Pacific Ocean as I flew home from Thailand.

 Posting this here is my annual tribute to him.
-And this afternoon, our family will engage in another annual tribute — a trip to DQ to raise a Dilly Bar in his honor.
+Last night, family and friends gathered at a local DQ to engage in our annual tribute — raising a Dilly Bar in his honor!

 The call you dread and fear and never expect comes.
 It’s mom.
 “Joann, your father died this morning.
 Please come home as soon as you can.
 I need you.”

 Like an arrow out of no-where, somewhere, it hits first the head, then the heart, and slowly the pain sinks into your bones.

 One day you’re relaxing on the beach, washing off the stress of a difficult term, and 24 hours later you’re wandering in a daze around international airports—Phuket, Bangkok, Narita—all jammed with people, and yet feeling so incredibly alone.

 The words keep shouting in your soul.
 “Joann, your father has died,” slamming against your bones and your organs and your skin like a bullet ricocheting around a steel cavern.
 You try to drive them away with polite conversation, with reading, with hymn-singing, hoping against hope that driving the words away will drive the reality away as well.

 But then the words and reality force their way back and the pain starts again.